elpamsoft-com/UDMPro-Recovery/UDMProExtractFirmware.md

 Download a [UDMPro firmware](https://ui.com/download/software/udm-pro)

 Use a hex editor to find the uBoot offset and length.
-1. Find the text "PARTkernel" (See Image)
+1. Find the text "PARTkernel" in older or "FILEkernel" (See Image) in newer firmware.
 2. Record the length in hex (6 digits - See Image)
 3. Find the Recovery offset starting at "D0 0D FE ED" (See Image)
 ![alt text](Diagrams/UDMPro-RecoveryExtract.png "UDM-Pro Recovery Hex")